How to Get Rid of Moths

 Lavender and Cedar Repellent Sachets

-Lavender and cedar are natural moth repellents.
-Their strong scent deters moths from laying eggs in closets and drawers.
+Lavender and cedar are well-known natural moth repellents.
+Moths are deterred by the strong scent, which keeps them from laying eggs in closets and drawers.

 Lavender and Cedar Repellent Sachets